edmundjxtay/SmartLoyaltyProgram/README.md

 # Credits

-Code from Bells Institute of Higher Learning
+Code reference from Bells Institute of Higher Learning